selimslab/selimslab.github.io/_NOTES/psychology/cognitive-biases.md

 Emotions make decisions.
 Reason comes later and justifies.

-People like you more than you know but they don't think much about you.

 We fear and respect what we don’t know.

+People want to associate with winners and avoid losers.

 We think success is earned and failure is deserved but most things are so random.
-Yet, people want to associate with winners and avoid losers.

-We feel envy but we wouldn't want to completely swap ourselves with another person
+People feel envy but they wouldn't want to completely swap ourselves with another person

-People generally like to be consistent and keep commitments
+People generally like to be consistent, to keep commitments

+People like to fill in the blanks

 We tend to do something even when doing nothing is better

 ## Also see